How Video Training Sustains Change at Scale

 Create engaging training videos in 160+ languages.

 Not all change begins with a clear problem to solve.
 Sometimes a new structure, system, or tool arrives because priorities shifted, leadership changed, or momentum demanded action.
-When that happens, organizations often communicate decisions before they’ve built shared understanding of why the change is necessary.

 What’s missing is often the harder work of persuasion: helping people understand why this change matters to them.